Realtree Pro Staffer Fred Eichler Offers Some Predator Hunting Tips

 Hunting in Snow

-“With snow on the ground, there are less areas for prey to hide,” Eichler said.
+“With snow on the ground, there are fewer areas for prey to hide,” Eichler said.
 “They’ll be in the thicker stuff where they can hide from coyotes, so I look for brushpiles and shelterbelts and areas like that.”

 “You’ve got a canvas out there and it is getting written on every day,” he said.
 “That’s the great thing about winter hunting.”